maxale/matrix_codes/sagemath/README.md

 # Toeplitz recurrence algorithms - SageMath

-This directory contains the SageMath implementation accompanying **Constructive recurrences for determinants and permanents of banded Toeplitz matrices** by Max A. Alekseyev and Dmitry I. Khomovsky.
+This directory contains the SageMath implementation accompanying the preprint **Constructive recurrences for determinants and permanents of banded Toeplitz matrices** by Max A. Alekseyev and Dmitry I. Khomovsky, [arXiv:2609.13674](https://arxiv.org/abs/2609.13674).

 The code constructs finite recurrences for determinants and permanents of fixed-band Toeplitz matrices, supports the increasing-rows and row-column constructions developed in